ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ```
 ![create table](./images/6.%20CREATE%20TABLE.png)

 * Inset a few rows of content in the test table.
-This is done a couple times to populate the table.
+This is done a couple of times to populate the table.

 ```bash
 mysql> INSERT INTO example_database.todo_list (content) VALUES ("My first important item");